saga-gis/saga-gis/saga-gis/src/accessories/templates/template4saga-tools/readme.txt

 > cmake ..
 > make

-Under Windows you can define an evironment variable 'SAGA' pointing to your SAGA installation folder, which allows CMake directly to find the dependencies, e.g.:
+Under Windows you can define an environment variable 'SAGA' pointing to your SAGA installation folder, which allows CMake directly to find the dependencies, e.g.:

 > cd C:\my_tool_library
 > mkdir build